pjq/sap-ai-core-llm-proxy/README.md

 # sap-ai-core LLM Proxy Server

-This project sets up a proxy server to interact with SAP AI Core services, specifically designed for handling Large Language Model (LLM) requests.
+This project establishes a proxy server to interface with SAP AI Core services, specifically tailored for handling Large Language Model (LLM) requests.

+It is compatible with any application that supports the OpenAI API, so you can use it in other Applications, e.g. [Cursor IDE](https://www.cursor.com/) or [Chitchat](https://github.com/pjq/ChitChat/).

 ## Overview
 `sap-ai-core-llm-proxy` is a Python-based project that includes functionalities for token management, forwarding requests to the SAP AI Core API, and handling responses.
 The project uses Flask to implement the proxy server.